-Yvonne is a native Georgian who grew up in the foothills of the north Georgia mountains in Bartow County, GA.
-After retirement, she decided to pursue a more formal education in genealogy which had been her hobby.
+A Georgia native, she grew up in the foothills of the Appalachian mountains in Cartersville, Bartow County, Georgia.
+She became interested in genealogy after both parents passed away at a young age.
+She had no idea who her ancestors were.
+A DNA test helped document a surprising family story and a non-paternal event and sparked her interest in genetic genealogy, her field of study.
 She holds Boston University's Certificate of Genealogical Research and the Certified Genealogist credential awarded by the Board for Certification of Genealogists®.

 In 2020, she was named one of Bartow's Most Notable Women, an honor given to a group of women "who have made an impact on Bartow County and beyond dating back to the early 1800s through the present."

 Rus is a retired school administrator and educator.
-He earned a Bachelor of Science from Murray State University with majors in English and History and a Minor in Art.
+He earned his Bachelor of Science undergraduate degrees from Murray State University with majors in English and History and a Minor in Art.
 He holds a M.Ed from the University of Montevallo with a Major in Secondary Education and Minor in Educational Leadership and Art.
 Additionally, he completed work toward a Doctorate (ABD) in Educational Administration and Planning at the University of Alabama.
-Rus became interested in genealogy after he retired and made the decision to join Yvonne in her work with the US Army.
+Rus became interested in genealogy after he retired and made the decision to join Yvonne in her work with the DPAA.

 Lori is the owner of Southern Genealogist, LLC. and has been researching since 1984.
 An old photograph where someone had written on the back, “Remember me–tho my face you can not see,” spurred her interest.
 Lori wanted to know who the woman was, and she wanted to remember her!
 Lori loves to piece together the details that make up a person’s life.
 All of our ancestors left clues to their everyday life in the records and photos they created.